hylang/hy/docs/language/api.rst

 `yield-from` is used to call a subgenerator.
-This is useful if you want your coroutine to be able to delegate its processes to another coroutine, say if using something fancy like
+This is useful if you want your coroutine to be able to delegate its processes to another coroutine, say, if using something fancy like
 `asyncio <http://docs.python.org/3.4/library/asyncio.html>`_.